Cité du Vin, Bordeaux

 Bordeaux has a good public transportation system, so getting from one point to another is not exactly complicated.

-To get to the Cité du Vine you have different options.
-It all depends on your preferences:
+To get to the Cité du Vine you have different options, so first you will have to decide how to get around Bordeaux.
+There is no bad option, but it all depends on your preferences:

 It is a wonderful option to get to this and other major monuments in Bordeaux.
 This specific point is covered by different lines: